 The process for VAT registration in Italy for local and foreign companies is the same, with a few exceptions:

-- Local companies are required to register for VAT in Italy if their annual income exceeds EUR 22,000, while foreign companies do not necessarily have to meet this financial expectation.
+- Local companies are required to register for VAT in Italy if their annual income exceeds EUR 22,000, while foreign companies do not necessarily have to meet this financial requirement.
 It is enough if external companies buy and sell goods on the Italian territory, have branches there, and meet all the other general conditions.

 - VAT rate: It varies by the country of origin of the company applying for a VAT number.
 If you are interested in the exact rates, do not hesitate to contact one of our specialists in company formation fin Italy.